memfault/interrupt/_posts/2023-10-18-rust-in-yocto.md

 After a comprehensive exploration, we identified three primary avenues to incorporate `rust` into a Yocto project:

-1. **The Original `meta-rust` Layer**: This method is as a beacon for compatibility with older Yocto releases and furnishes a Rust compiler for all Yocto versions.
+1. **The Original `meta-rust` layer**: This method is as a beacon for compatibility with older Yocto releases and furnishes a Rust compiler for many Yocto versions.
 Nonetheless, it bears its own set of challenges:
     - It mandates the inclusion of an additional layer to your project.
     - The process of rebuilding the Rust compiler from source can considerably slow down the build.
     - Utilizing `cargo bitbake` is essential for recipe preparation, and the list of dependencies needs to be maintained when the `Cargo.lock` dependencies change.